grunzwei/promises-blog/README.md

 [using Q helper functions in example 9](examples/example9.js)

+it's also worthwhile to mention tha Q can (in develpment) enhance stacktraces:
+Q.longStackSupport = true
+THIS COMES WITH A PERFORMANCE PENALTY and is not for production use!

+#6. then vs done

+#7. best practices and common pitfalls

+now that we know Q (or a similar promises library) and realize the importance of familiarity with its API, we can learn how to use it in practice.

+out methodology for writing an async function is:
+* define vars, functions, but don't assign valeus to them
+* return a resolved promise
+* on that promise, add then clauses with the different logic you need to perform
+* if you don't return the promise, but just run async code - on the last then clause, don't use then, use done.

+why do it like this?
+this is the only way to guarntee that you correspond to promise API: in case of error you must guarantee that you return a rejected promise, and don't throw an exception. you must return a promise and no other form of value. how can you guarantee these constraints as a methodology? the only instruction that you can be sure of won't throw an exception is variable declaration.

+so... declare variables - check. return a promise - check. any logic that you have runs inside a then clause and Q knows to watch those for exceptions, so error handling - check.

+let's see an example:

-6. best practices and common pitfalls (define vars, wrap everything with Q, call done, use ninvoke and not nfcall)
+(define vars, wrap everything with Q, call done, use ninvoke and not nfcall)
-7. tips and tricks (promise binding, application to notify on deferred with chain of promises)
+8. tips and tricks (promise binding, application to notify on deferred with chain of promises)
-8. testing (done done done)
+9. testing (done done done)